 The Care and Keeping of your Lantern

 Yes, our lanterns can be used outside!
 We recommend doing so on a seasonal basis, and bringing lanterns inside during harsh weather.
 Lanterns left exposed to harsh weather over long periods will eventually begin to show signs of wear/ patina, but will remain structurally sound.
-For lanterns that are solid on the bottom we recommend tilting them after precipitation to make sure there is no standing water collecting inside.
+Standing water should not be allowed to collect inside a lantern, so make sure to tilt to allow water to drain.
 Putting your lanterns in an outdoor area such as a porch or patio that has a roof or other covering overhead can help them look their best for as long as possible.

-When using indoors, make sure to hang securely or (if flat bottomed) set well away from surface edges and clear of the reach of pets, children, doors, drapes or other obstructions - even when not lit.
+When using indoors, make sure to hang securely or (if flat bottomed) set away from surface edges and clear of the reach of pets, children, doors, drapes or other obstructions - even when not lit.

 Our lanterns can be cleaned with glass or multi-surface cleaner and a soft cloth.
 AVOID bleach, ammonia or other harsh chemicals as this can remove the finish.
 Air dry.
 If cleaning out wax drippings, allow wax to fully dry and simply chip off with your fingernail or other soft tool.
 Alternatively using a sink to pour hot water over dried wax can help wash it away.

 Using Candles Safely

 There’s a special beauty and tranquility to a candlelit lantern, but a lighted candle also requires your care and attention - Always follow these three basic safety rules: